-- All fees are nontransferable, even between attendees on the same registration. - Cancellations and refund requests are accepted only for medical reasons, and they must be submitted within two weeks after the scheduled session of camp.
-A doctor's note is required for refund requests. - \cdot A $^{\$}50$ cancellation fee will be assessed in all cases. - Refunds are processed within six to eight weeks of receipt and are returned to the original payer in the original form of payment. - There are no refunds due to weather unless an entire camp session is canceled by the council. - All refund requests should be emailed to camping@crossroadsbsa.org
+- All fees are nontransferable, this includes between attendees on the same registration. - Cancellations and refund requests are accepted only for medical reasons, and they must be submitted within two weeks after the scheduled session of camp.
+A doctor's note is required for refund requests. - A \$50 cancellation fee will be assessed in all cases. - Refunds are processed within six to eight weeks of receipt and are returned to the original payer in the original form of payment. - There are no refunds due to weather unless an entire camp session is canceled by the council. - All refund requests should be emailed to 160Camping@Scouting.org